DiogoAngelim/openai-oauth/ENVIRONMENT.md

 ## Notes
 - Never commit secrets to git.
-- Use Vercel’s dashboard for frontend, AWS Secrets Manager for backend.
+- Use Vercel’s dashboard for frontend, a secure secrets manager for backend.
 - See README_DEPLOY.md for deployment steps.